-Zoe Watson Architecture and sustainability expert Head of Sustainability, Allies and Morrison
+Zoe Watson Architecture and sustainability expert Director, Zoe Watson Consulting

-As Head of Sustainability at Allies and Morrison, Zoe champions environmental design, advocating a holistic approach to architecture and placemaking.
-With a dual qualification in architecture and engineering, Zoe provides technical advice on energy efficient design and whole life carbon principles.
-She has developed net zero guidance and frameworks for several London authorities and housing associations, to provide pragmatic steps towards responding to the climate emergency. www.alliesandmorrison.com
+Zoe Watson is an experienced freelance sustainability consultant, advising architecture practices on environmental strategies and climate literacy training.
+She sits on the UK Architects Declare's steering group, where she spearheaded the Building Blocks manifesto.
+As former Head of Sustainability at Allies and Morrison, Zoe championed environmental design, advocating a holistic approach to architecture and placemaking.
+She has developed net zero guidance and frameworks for several London authorities and housing associations, to provide pragmatic steps towards responding to the climate emergency.